A Charge Constraint in BMN: Calculation

 \section{Calculation}

-The purpose of this section is to present a calculation of the charge constraint of the BMN sector that preserves $U(N)$ gauge symmetry.
+The purpose of this section is to present a calculation of the charge constraint of the BMN sector that preserves $U(N)$ gauge symmetry and a pair of supercharges, assuming that $N$ is large.
 Prior to going to the derivation, the final result is given by